 Professor John F Weeks, 2014.
 (Sadly, Prof. Weeks died in 2020.)

-About 2 years ago, my eyes were opened to the modern way of understanding how governments use money, and I have been studyimg it ever since.
+About 3 years ago, my eyes were opened to the modern understanding of how governments use money, and I have been studying it ever since.
 I came to realise that for years we have all been told an utterly false version of Economics.
-A dark fairytale, really, that I used to believe as much as anyone.
+A dark fairy-tale, really, that I used to believe as much as anyone.
 The modern understanding is mainly in the area known as Modern Monetary Theory (MMT).

 To read more information from real professional economists, and others, please have a look at my links page.